 Use your box cutter to trim the excess screen.
 Hold the box cutter at a 45 degree angle, and cut the screen as close to the outside part of the spline as possible.

 When you're done, your screen should look like this:

 Put the door back on the track, replace any handles you took off, and you're good to go!

-All the money I spent on this was for supplies.
+All the money I spent on repairing my screen door was for supplies.

 Spline Roller: $5.22

 In total, I spent two hours of my time (that was it!
 I was shocked!) and $22.87 plus tax!
 Definitely beats the $300 quote I was given, for sure!